prestodb/tempto/README.md

 Java based tests can be simply run as TestNG tests.

-File convention based tests: TODO
+There is no such possibility for convention based tests right now.

 ### Using tempto runner